Scientology: Influences

-J. Gordon Melton writes that Scientology has its roots in Esoteric thought.
-He cited the significance of understanding Scientology's appeal as aligned with Esoteric tradition.
-He argues that Scientology is a "significant revision" and "meaningful revitalization" within the esoteric tradition.
-Melton states that Scientology can also be traced back to Gnosticism, Manicheanism, Freemasonry and Theosophy.

 Demographics

-As of 2016, scholarly estimates suggest that there are a maximum of 40,000 Scientologists; this was the estimate given in 2011 by high-level Church defector Jeff Hawkins.
+One 2014 estimate indicates there were about 30,000 Scientologists; an estimate given by former high-level Church of Scientology employee Jefferson Hawkins in 2011 was of 40,000.
 They are found mostly in the U.S., Europe, South Africa and Australia.

-By the start of the 21st century, the Church was claiming it had 8 million members.
-Several commentators claim that this number was cumulative rather than collective, amounting to the total number of people who had some involvement in the Church since its founding, some of whom only had one or two auditing sessions.
-The Church also maintained that it was the world's fastest growing religion, a title also claimed by several other religious groups, including Mormons, modern Pagans, and Baha'i, but which is demonstrably incorrect.
-Due to its internationally dispersed nature, it is difficult to determine the number of Freezone Scientologists.
-In 2021, Thomas suggested that the Free Zone was growing, with Lewis commenting that Freezoners may one day outnumber Church members.
+By the start of the 21st century, the organization was claiming it had 8 million members.
+Several commentators observe that this number is cumulative rather than collective: that is, it represents the total number of people who had any interaction with the Scientology organization since its founding, some of whom only had one or two auditing sessions.
+The organization also maintained that it was the world's fastest growing religion, a title also claimed by several religious groups, including Mormons, modern Pagans, and Baháʼí, but which is demonstrably incorrect.
+Due to its internationally dispersed nature, it is difficult to determine the number of Free Zone Scientologists.
+In 2021, Thomas suggested that the Free Zone was growing, with Lewis commenting that Free Zoners may one day outnumber members of the Church of Scientology.

-The American Religious Identification Survey of the Graduate Center of the City University of New York found 45,000 Scientologists in the United States in 1990, and then 55,000 in 2001, although in 2008 it estimated that that number had dropped to 25,000.
+The American Religious Identification Survey of the Graduate Center of the City University of New York found 45,000 Scientologists in the United States in 1990, 55,000 in 2001, and 25,000 in 2008.
 Lewis commented that the "pattern of solid growth" he observed in the 2000s seemed "suddenly to have ground to a halt" by the early 2010s.
 Within the U.S., higher rates of Scientology have been observed in the western states, especially those bordering the Pacific Ocean, than further east.
-The Canadian census revealed 1,215 Scientologists in 1991 and 1,525 in 2001, down to 1,400 in 2021.
+The Canadian census revealed 1,215 Scientologists in 1991 and 1,525 in 2001, and 1,745 in 2011 before declining to 1,380 in 2021.

 The Australian census reported 1,488 Scientologists in 1996 and 2,032 in 2001, before dropping to under 1,700 in 2016.
 The New Zealand census found 207 Scientologists in 1991 and 282 in 2001.
-Andersen and Wellendorf estimated that there were between 2000 and 4000 Scientologists in Denmark in 2009, with contemporary estimates suggesting between 500 and 1000 active Church members in Sweden.
-Germany's government estimated around 5000 to 6000 German Church members in 2008, while observers have suggested between 2000 and 4000 in France.
+Andersen and Wellendorf estimated that there were between 2000 and 4000 Scientologists in Denmark in 2009, with contemporary estimates suggesting between 500 and 1000 active Scientologists in Sweden.
+Germany's government counted 3600 German members in 2021, while observers have suggested between 2000 and 4000 in France.
 The 2021 census in England and Wales recorded 1,800 Scientologists.